Milner08/SkateSpots/README.md

+This project was create as a learning exercise back in 2011.
+The idea was to create a social network around skateboarding.
+Allowing users to map their favourite skating locations, share photos, etc. The project is not currently hosted anywhere.

 Copyright 2011 Thomas Milner

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: